Iftekhar-007/ts-problem-solving--01ph/README.md

 <h1>Blogs</h1>

-<h2>Provide an example of using union and intersection types in TypeScript.</h2>
+<h2>🛑 Provide an example of using union and intersection types in TypeScript.</h2>

 <h3>🔵 TypeScript–এ Union ও Intersection</h3>